scaruby/scaruby/README.md

 libraryDependencies += "com.github.scaruby" %% "scaruby" % "0.4"
 ```

-and you can use Scaruby like the following after importing the package `com.github.scaruby._`:
+and you can use Scaruby like the following:

-Read from file
+Read from text file:

 ```scala
 import com.github.scaruby._